Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 This repository containes a collection of Python scripts and Jupyter Notebooks for the tracking and the data analysis of single amyloid fibrils in a thermophoretic trap.
 Within this framework the [TrackerLab](./TrackerLab) provides a GUI for the image processing and tracking of single amyloid fibrils.
 [Jupyter-Notebooks](./Jupyter-Notebooks) contains Jupyter Notebooks for the data analysis.
 The COMSOL files for the FEM simulation of the temperature distribution are located in [COMSOL](./COMSOL).

-A small experimental dataset for demonstration of the software can be downloaded at:
+A sample dataset for demonstration of the software can be downloaded at:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1414296.svg)](https://doi.org/10.5281/zenodo.1414296)

 ## Repository Content